PSI-edu/spectroscopy-tetracorder/README.md

 and a larger than plausible amount of jarosite and gypsum.
 See the tetracorder.cmds/tetracorder5.27c.cmds/AAAAA.KNOWN-ISSUES.txt
 file for details.
 A mitigation study is underway.

+NOTE on adding entried to the spectral libraries.
+When new entries are added to the spectral libraries, the convolved libraries need to be regenerated.
+There is no need to store changes, as only additiyons are added and they are always fully backward compatible.
+Thus to update the libraries, the entire library directory is removed from github and the new one added.
+This prevents huge data volume growth that is not needed.

+April 28, 2023: updated the rlib06 library and convolved libraries by adding 3 new spectra.